cue-lang/cuelang.org/content/en/docs/usecases/datadef.md

 The difference gets more extreme as more constraints and logical combinators are used.

-OpenAPI and CUE both have theirs roles.
+OpenAPI and CUE both have their roles.
-The JSON format of OpenAPI makes it good interchange standard.
+The JSON format of OpenAPI makes it a good interchange standard.
 CUE, on the other hand, can serve as an engine to generate and interpret OpenAPI constraints.
 Note that CUE is generally more expressive and many CUE constraints will